and3rson/telemux/README.md

 and update type filters (starting with "Is", such as `IsEditedMessage()`, `IsInlineQuery()` or `IsGroupOrSuperGroup()`).

 There is also a special filter `Any()` which makes handler accept all updates.

+Filters can also be applied to the Mux instance using `mux.SetGlobalFilter(filter)`.
+Such filters will be called for every update before any other filters.

 ### Combining filters